Jacobs-University/eyden-tracer-01/README.md

 - An __abstract interface__ base class IPrim for handling scene geometric primitives.
 For each primitive class derived from this base class (_e.g._ CPrimSphere or CPrimTriangle), the pure virtual method ```IPrim::intersect(Ray& ray) const = 0``` has to be implemented (see below).
 - Furthermore an __abstract interface__ base class ICamera for handling the camera parameters.
 For each derived class (_e.g._ CCameraPerspective), the pure virtual method ```ICamera::InitRay(Ray& ray, int x, int y) = 0``` has to be implemented.
 Whereby x and y specify the pixel coordinates in Raster Coordinate System which should be used to initialize the ray.

-##~~Problem 1 (5 + 10 + 5 Points)~~
+##Problem 1 (5 + 10 + 5 Points) (Done)
 Before implementing anything read through the presented classes and main.cpp and try to understand the object structure as well as internal dependencies.
-In this exercise your task now is to implement the missing parts in main.cpp, PrimPlane.h, PrimSphere.h, PrimTriangle.h, PrimDisc.h, CameraPerspective.h and CameraOrthographic.h.
+In this exercise your task now is to implement the missing parts in main.cpp, PrimPlane.h, PrimSphere.h, PrimTriangle.h, CPrimDisc.h, CameraPerspective.h and CameraOrthographic.h.
 > A the solution for this problem can be found in OpenRT library: www.openrt.org However it is highly recommended to solve this problem using lecture slides only and resorting to the solution only as a last resort.

 ### 1.1 Primary Ray Generation